Copper

 There are two way to mine copper, depending on where the ore body is located.

-In our Escondida mine in Chile, the copper is relatively close to the surface to is mined via open cut.
+In our Escondida mine in Chile, the copper is relatively close to the surface, which means it can be mined via open cut.
 The process looks like this:

-At Olympic Dam in South Australia, we operate an underground mine because the ore body is located much deeper below the earth's surface.
-Therefore mining follows this method:
+At Olympic Dam in South Australia, the ore body is located much deeper below the earth's surface.
+There, we operate an underground mine, following this method: